-‘I’m a warrior, not a worrier’: Local World War II veteran earns new medals after beating COVID-19
+‘I’m a warrior, not a worrier’: Local WWII veteran earns new medals after beating COVID-19

 KANSAS CITY, Kan. — He survived World War II, and now a pandemic.

 FOX4 told you about Marine Max Deweese last month when he was hospitalized with COVID-19.

 On Thursday, he earned two new medals and walked out of his rehab facility — cured.